Skip to main content

 ?

-When RBC Direct Investing has provided you with a Dealer Rebate, it will be clearly identified on your Transactions page.
+When RBC Direct Investing has provided you with a Dealer Rebate, it will be clearly identified on your Transactions page, and will reflect on your account statement

 There is no complicated calculation to determine the amount of Dealer Rebates paid.
 RBC Direct Investing will simply rebate you the amount of the trailer it is paid by the applicable mutual fund company in relation to the applicable trailer-paying fund holding.
 RBC Direct Investing will pay Dealer Rebates to you on at least a quarterly basis.